Guaycura people: Culture and livelihood

-The Native Americans or Indians of the 1300 km long peninsula of Baja California were similar in that all were hunter-gatherers with a limited and portable toolkit for survival.
+The indigenous peoples of the 1300 km long peninsula of Baja California were similar in that all were hunter-gatherers with a limited and portable toolkit for survival.
 The Guaycura had no tribal government, but were divided into bands, each with its own territory.
 Bands united infrequently and most of the year the Guaycura foraged in family groups or lived in temporary settlements, called rancherias by the Spanish, of 50 to 200 people.
 Bands competed for territory and sometimes warred with each other.
 The Guaycura hunted mule deer, bighorn sheep and smaller game, harvested shellfish and turtles on the shorelines, and gathered a variety of plant foods.
 They had no pottery or agriculture and no domestic animals.
 Their shelters were made of brush; the men usually went naked, women wore a short skirt made of reeds or animal skins.
 Their religion was shamanic.

 Year-round the most important food for the Guaycura was probably the basal rosettes of several species of agave which they roasted in a pit with heated rocks.
 The fruit of the organ pipe cactus or pitahaya (Stenocereus thurberi) was the staple food for two or three months in late summer and fall.
 Its abundance and ease of harvest enabled the Guaycura to congregate in larger numbers than usual for social and religious activities.

 A fair number of explorers and missionaries left brief ethnographic notes concerning the Guaycura.
 The most detained accounts were written by the Alsatian Jesuit Johann Jakob Baegert, stationed at San Luis Gonzaga mission between 1751 and 1768 (Baegert 1772, 1952, 1982).
 Baegert took a decidedly sour view of his charges, at one point characterizing them as "stupid, awkward, rude, unclean, insolent, ungrateful, mendacious, thievish, abominably lazy, great talkers to their end, and naïve and childish."
 His views as to the extreme simplicity of Guaycura social organization and belief systems have often been accepted as factual, but they may owe something to the missionary's own acerbic personality.
 He was scarcely kinder to European critics of the Jesuits.
 As one scholar said, "Products of their own self-righteousness and conceit, the Jesuits learned little...about the Indians."